Siiimon2423/Con2Net/readme.md

 ### Introduction
 This repository is for the paper:
-'Con2Net: A Semi-Supervised Model Based on Consistency Regularization and Contrastive Learning for Metallographic Image Segmentation'.
+'Semi-supervised Metallographic Image Segmentation via Consistency Regularization and Contrastive Learning'.

 ### Requirements
 * numpy==1.21.5